aderosa1138/videogeolocationr/README.md

 # videogeolocationr

-Recognition and geolocation of objects from video using R
+Recognition and geolocation of objects from video using R.

 A package for processing geotagged video into an R dataframe containing object counts tied to location at a specified time interval.
 ExifTool and YOLOv3 are used for obtaining geolocation data and object recognition respectively.